Mughal Empire: Babur and Humayun (1526–1556)

 The Mughal Empire was founded by Babur (reigned 1526–1530), a Central Asian ruler who was descended from the Turco-Mongol conqueror Timur (the founder of the Timurid Empire) on his father's side, and from Genghis Khan on his mother's side.
-Paternally, Babur belonged to the Turkicised Barlas tribe of Mongol origin.
+Paternally, Babur belonged to the Turkified Barlas tribe of Mongol origin.
 Ousted from his ancestral domains in Central Asia, Babur turned to India to satisfy his ambitions.
 He established himself in Kabul and then pushed steadily southward into India from Afghanistan through the Khyber Pass.
 Babur's forces defeated Ibrahim Lodi, Sultan of Delhi, in the First Battle of Panipat in 1526.
 Through his use of firearms and cannons, he was able to shatter Ibrahim's armies despite being at a numerical disadvantage, expanding his dominion up to the mid Indo-Gangetic Plain.
 After the battle, the centre of Mughal power shifted to Agra.
 In the decisive Battle of Khanwa, fought near Agra a year later, the Timurid forces of Babur defeated the combined Rajput armies of Rana Sanga of Mewar, with his native cavalry employing traditional flanking tactics.

 The preoccupation with wars and military campaigns, however, did not allow the new emperor to consolidate the gains he had made in India.
 The instability of the empire became evident under his son, Humayun (reigned 1530–1556), who was forced into exile in Persia by the rebellious Sher Shah Suri (reigned 1540–1545).
 Humayun's exile in Persia established diplomatic ties between the Safavid and Mughal courts and led to increasing Persian cultural influence in the later restored Mughal Empire.
 Humayun's triumphant return from Persia in 1555 restored Mughal rule in some parts of India, but he died in an accident the next year.